bluesnake0818/chinese-zodiac-slot-machine/README.md

 - queryselectorall didn't work

 ## Next Steps (backlog)
-- Play animal sound when choosing player
+- Play animal sound when player is chosen (before play button is clicked)
+- Present winning zodiac's traits after the game is over.
 - Clean up code/refactor
-- Present winning zodiac's traits when game is over.
 - Adjust scoreboard box size
 - Favicon gets dynamically updated.
-- Nintendo Switch skin
+- Nintendo Switch/phone skin as background
 - Sound effect for spin.
-- Choose one of 12 zodiacs and they play the sound. and change to their favicon
+- animal sound when choosing player: Choose one of 12 zodiacs and they play the sound.
 - refactor scoresArray
-- see who's winner - then total score and winner is revealed.
 - winner's total scores are highlighted and colored.
 - better way to initialize scoresArray.
-- adjust to real-size desktop and mobile later
+- desktop responsive (media query): adjust to real-size desktop and mobile later
-- desktop responsive (media query)
 - show which zodiac the zodiacs in each pillar gets along with.
-- clearn up css (code-level) area with structure
+- Clean up css (code-level) area with structure
-- Create phone frame around the screen
 - choose player among 12 zodiacs and their sound is played when won. when there's a tie, a cat's sound is played.
-- there's a bug when you hit play again during the time delay before total sdcores are revealed, it shows the total sdcore right away.
+- bug: when you hit play again while spin is ongoing before total scores are revealed, it shows the total sdcore right away.
-- chooose somewhere in between the animals, it returns error in choose player
+- bug: If you chooose somewhere in between the animals, it returns error in choose player
-- refactor show player() with event bubbling
 - build animation to slide up select area
-- replace select player area with scrollspy.
+- replace select player area using nav scrollspy.
-- turn is opposite
-- integrate 4 spin functions into one.
+- refactor doShuffle(): integrate 4 spin functions into one.
-- choose player with nav scrollspy
 - favicon gets dynamically updated.
-- click zodiac tool tip.
-- winner's music plays afteer winning
+- winner zodiac's sound plays afteer winning
 - remove button after the 6th play so user can't click it.
 - share toggle
-- insert player's name at the end.
+- show player's name at the end.
-- gameboy skin
-- Turn --> change button with alternating color
-- show who each player chosen
-- use yeezy/taylor method to add score list to score board, Use createElement.
-Use ternary, use appendChild
 - tool tip : line break
-- bug that scoreboard doesn't disappaear when game is over
 - choose player - title color changes based on who is picking
 - make it so that shuffle button cannot be clicked twice.
 - turn/winner display should move down to bottom.
 - accept name from the player
-- animal sound when choosing. (with icon, before play button is clicked)
+- animal sound when choosing a zodiac. (with icon, before play button is clicked)
 - when an animal is chosen (before selected), the chosen area background becomes colored with 0.5 opacity.
 - select player area - hide (animation - slide up & down), sound
-- css clean up
+- clean up code/refactor: css clean up
-- buttom --> "spin", span the width.
-- get rid of x's turn and instead highlight border of scoreboard or the background of the rectangle.
-- select --> show who's turn to play. can't select the same player.
-- CTA - download
+- CTA button - download
-- Who you get along with
+- Show which zodiac you get along with
-- spin sound
+- implement spin sound
-- update scoreboard with append child
-- refactor doShuffle()
-- when everything is done, confetti and sound should play last.
+- update scoreboard using append child: - use yeezy/taylor method to add score list to score board, Use createElement.
+Use ternary, use appendChild
 - Adjust chance of winning in accordance with zodiac selection
-- you put in your bday, and the animal is chosen
+- you put in your bday, and a zodiac is chosen
-- show official results board
+- show official results board (historical rankings)
-- animal sound when choosing player
-- clean up code/refactor
-- show winner's traits at the end.
-- scoreboard box adjust
+- scoreboard box size adjust